cemreefe/cemreefe.github.io/source/posts/2023/09/07/What is Immutability in Software Design.md

+---
+emoji:  🗿
+tags:   software design
+        coding
+date:   2023-09-07
+---

 # What is Immutability in Software Design?

-! emoji 🗿
-@ software design, coding

 ![An image depicting human genes](./genes.webp)